armory/docs/content/en/borealis/Reference/avm-cheat.md

 ## Install or update the CLI

-Install an Armory CLI version.
-If the version is omitted, the AVM installs the latest version and links to it as default.
+Install an Armory CLI version and create a symlink.
+If the version is omitted, the AVM installs the latest version.

 **Usage**